"You don't choose your family. They are God's gift to you, as you are to them."

 West Side offers a variety of programs for children and their parents to participate in together.
-There are seasonal events like “Trunk or Treat,” the Harvest Festival, and, of course, the annual Easter Egg Hunt, just to name a few.
+There are seasonal events like “Trunk or Treat” and the annual Easter Egg Hunt, just to name a few.
 But we also recognize the need for young parents to get away every once in a while, to interact with other adults.
 Therefore, some of our programs are purely social, while others might have an educational side to them.
 But they are all a part of West Side Family Life.
-Click here to view the Children and Family Life brochure.

 Easter Egg Hunt

 The annual Easter Egg Hunt is a church tradition.
 It typically takes place on Palm Sunday, and all children are invited to participate.